MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TransportRule.md

 ```

 ### -ExceptIfADComparisonAttribute
 This parameter specifies an exception or part of an exception for the rule.
-The name of the corresponding condition doesn't include the ExceptIf prefix.
+The name of the corresponding condition parameter doesn't include the ExceptIf prefix.

 In on-premises Exchange, this exception is only available on Mailbox servers.